mongodb/leafygreen-ui/.changeset/small-baboons-smile.md

 ---

 Marks type of `storybookArgTypes` as `const`.
-Removes some default props from `StoryMeta`
+Removes some default props from `StoryMeta`.
+`StoryMeta` no longer excludes `children` controls by default